openvmp/switch_r413d08/README.md

 [![License](./license.svg)](./LICENSE.txt)

+This package is a part of [the OpenVMP project](https://github.com/openvmp/openvmp).
+But it's designed to be universal and usable independently from the rest of OpenVMP or in a combination with select OpenVMP packages.

 ## ROS2 package for R413D08

 This package implements management and control of R413D08.
 It could possibly work as well for R421A08, STM8S103, N4D8B08, UD74B08 and others.